Tim-Abwao/tim-abwao.github.io/_posts/2021-04-14-Sampling-from-Probability-Distributions-in-Python.md

 ## 1. Using the `random` module

 The [random][random] module is part of the *Python Standard Library*, and is thus readily available.
-It contains functions that can generate random samples from probability distributions.
+It contains functions that can generate random samples.

 The functions return a *single* `float` value, making it necessary to use looping techniques (a [list comprehension][list_comp] in this case) to get a sample of desired size.